Excessive sweating can be unsightly, uncomfortable and at times downright embarrassing.

 The medical term for this condition is hyperhidrosis.
-It affects about three percent of the national population, according to the American Academy of Dermatologists.
+It affects about 3 percent of the national population, according to the American Academy of Dermatologists.

-“If you feel you sweat too much and that it is affecting your everyday life, you may have hyperhidrosis,” says Edward Ross, MD, a dermatologist at Scripps Clinic.
-“Unfortunately, many people are not aware that excessive sweating is a medical condition and that there are treatments available.”
+“If you feel you sweat too much and that it is affecting your everyday life, you may have hyperhidrosis,” says Edward Ross, MD, a dermatologist at Scripps Clinic Carmel Valley.
+“Unfortunately, many people are not aware that excessive sweating is a medical condition and that treatments are available.”

 Sweating is a normal bodily function that helps regulate the body’s temperature.
 Changes in body temperature, outside temperature or emotional state can cause sweating.

 We sweat when it’s hot outside or during a workout.
 We sweat when we run a fever or feel anxious, nervous or just stressed out.
-Medications and medical conditions other than hyperhidrosis can also cause sweating.
+Medications and other medical conditions can also cause sweating.

-Sweating more than what is necessary to cool your body may be a sign of a different type of problem, however.
-It could be hyperhidrosis.
+Sweating more than what is necessary to cool your body may be a sign of hyperhidrosis.

 Treatment for hyperhidrosis depends on which of the two types you have.

-Primary hyperhidrosis, also known as focal hyperhidrosis, is marked by excessive sweating in one or a few parts of the body — usually in the underarms, hands, feet or forehead.
-This type of hyperhidrosis may be hereditary.
+Primary or focal hyperhidrosis is marked by excessive sweating in one or a few parts of the body — usually in the underarms, hands, feet or forehead.
+This type may be hereditary.